Spectacled bear: Behaviour

 specimens in the Peruvian desert are reported to bed down under vegetative cover during the day.
 Their continued survival alongside humans has depended mostly on their ability to climb even the tallest trees of the Andes.
 They usually retreat from the presence of humans, often by climbing trees.
 Once up a tree, they may often build a platform, perhaps to aid in concealment, as well as to rest and store food on.
 Although spectacled bears are solitary and tend to isolate themselves from one another to avoid competition, they are not territorial.
 They have even been recorded to feed in small groups at abundant food sources.
 Males are reported to have an average home range of 23 km2 during the wet season and 27 km2 during the dry season.
 Females are reported to have an average home range of 10 km2 in the wet season and 7 km2 in the dry season.

 When encountered by humans or other spectacled bears, they will react in a docile but cautious manner, unless the intruder is seen as a threat or a mother's cubs are endangered.
 Like other bears, mothers are protective of their young and have attacked poachers.
 There is only a single reported human death due to a spectacled bear, which occurred while it was being hunted and was already shot.
 The only predators of cubs include cougars (Puma concolor) and possibly male spectacled bears.
-The bears "appear to avoid" jaguars, but the jaguar has considerably different habitat preferences, does not overlap with the spectacled bear in altitude on any specific mountain slope, and only overlaps slightly (900m) in altitude if the entire Cordillera Oriental is considered based upon unpublished data.
+The bears "appear to avoid" jaguars, but the jaguar has considerably different habitat preferences, does not overlap with the spectacled bear in altitude on any specific mountain slope, and only overlaps slightly (900 m) in altitude if the entire Cordillera Oriental is considered based upon unpublished data.
 Generally, the only threat against adult bears is humans.
-The longest-lived captive bear, at the Salisbury Zoological Park (Maryland, USA) attained a lifespan of 37 years and 11 months.
-Lifespan in the wild has not been studied, but bears are believed to commonly live to 20 years or more unless they run foul of humans.
+The longest-lived captive bear, at the Salisbury Zoological Park (Maryland, US) attained a lifespan of 37 years and 11 months.
+Lifespan in the wild has not been studied, but bears are believed to commonly live to 20 years or more unless they run afoul of humans.